summerginger/School_District_Analysis/README.md

 •	How does replacing the ninth-grade scores affect the following:

- 	Math and reading scores by grade: Both have been slightly increased in performance, affected the whole school 9th graders' average math and reading scores, and
+ 	Math and reading scores by grade: Both have been slightly increased in performance, involved in changing the whole school 9th graders' average math and reading scores, and
     the percentage in these two subjects and overall percentage.

   	Scores by school spending: No changing